-- Confirm that your name and address in the student database are correct for printing your name on the diploma and for mailing your degree after graduation.
+- Confirm that your name and address in the student database are correct for printing your name on the diploma and for mailing your diploma after graduation.
 You may change your address through TCC Passport or in the Department of Admissions and Enrollment Services.

 - Once you have clicked on Apply for Graduation, you have successfully completed the steps required to apply for graduation.
-Note: If you feel that an error may have occurred while applying for graduation, please call the Department of Admissions and Enrollment Services at (850) 201-8555 to verify that your application was processed.
+Note: If you feel that an error may have occurred while applying for graduation, call the Department of Admissions and Enrollment Services at (850) 201-8555 to verify that your application was processed.